 There are other things going on out there.

-We will not be distracted by any one thing, the BP oil spill, the McCrystal uh uh uprising and what have you.
+We will not be distracted by any one thing, the BP oil spill, the Crystal uprising, and what have you.

-Obama administration sources tell ABC News that Eric Holder, the attorney general, is expected to file a lawsuit against the state of Arizona for its immigration law likely next week.
+Obama administration sources tell ABC News that Eric Holder, the Attorney General, is expected to file a lawsuit against the state of Arizona for its immigration law likely next week.

-Now the timing is not coincidental.
+Now, the timing is not coincidental.

-She came out the other saying it's been discovered that she said the Bork hearings were ideal.
+It's been discovered that she said the Bork hearings were ideal.

-The Bork hearings were specifically and especially exactly what Supreme Court nominee can confirmation hearings ought to be.
+The Bork hearings were specifically and especially exactly what Supreme Court nominee confirmation hearings ought to be.

 So, if that's what she wants, that's what she ought to get.

-There's a story out there that Republicans are threatening to boycott the Kagan hearings because they're not being uh cooperated with.
+There's a story out there that Republicans are threatening to boycott the Kagan hearings because they're not being cooperated with.

 What are you talking about?

-It ain't gonna happen.
+It ain't going to happen.

 So the Republicans are thinking about boycotting.

-I I will believe that when I say Republicans, and if they do boycott, they'll apologize for it the next day.
+I will believe that when I say Republicans, and if they do boycott, they'll apologize for it the next day.

-So I I wouldn't expect it.
+So I wouldn't expect it.

 Anyway, file suit against Arizona.

-Uh and and now this Nebraska town has duplicated the Arizona law.
+And now this Nebraska town has duplicated the Arizona law.

-Uh, and a number of states want to duplicate the Arizona law.
+And a number of states want to duplicate the Arizona law.

 Amnesty is the single largest voter registration drive which has ever occurred in the country.

-Several senators have learned of a possible plan by the regime that would provide a mass amnesty for the nation's eleven to eighteen million illegal aliens, led by Senator Charles Grassley of Iowa.
+Now, Obama, by the way, speaking of that, a little blog here, Numbers USA, several senators have learned of a possible plan by the regime that would provide a mass amnesty for the nation's 11 to 18 million illegal aliens.

 The letter was sent to Obama earlier yesterday.